openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 ### API Extensions

-A new `PinnedImageSet` object will be added to the `machineconfiguration.openshift.io` API group.
+A new `PinnedImageSet` custom resource definition will be added to the `machineconfiguration.openshift.io` API group.

-The new object is defined in detail in https://github.com/openshift/api/pull/1609.
+The new custom resource definition is described in detail in https://github.com/openshift/api/pull/1609.

 ### Implementation Details/Notes/Constraints